openshift/gcp-project-operator/README.md

 ## Configuration

+Before you begin, copy the file `./hack/gcp_resources.env.example` to `hack/gcp_resources.env` and change the parameters accordingly to the next steps

 For the operator to interact with GCP properly, it needs a bit of configuration first.

 Note: unless you're running this against your very own GCP org, **someone likely already has this stuff prepared for you.**